freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 This message appears when Crowdin's QA system has identified a potential error in the proposed translation.
 In this example, we have modified the text of a `<code>` tag and Crowdin has caught that.

 > [!WARNING]
-> You have the option to save a translation in spite of errors, but this should be done only in circumstances where the error is incorrect.
-If you are clicking "Save Anyway", you should also tag a proofreader or project manager in a comment on that string for further review.
-Include the reason why you have saved the translation with QA errors.
+> You have the option to save a translation in spite of errors.
+If you do, by clicking "Save Anyway", you should also tag a proofreader or project manager and explain why the QA message needs to be ignored in this case.

 ## Translation Best Practices